Reconstruction Alignment Improves Unified Multimodal Models: Prompt Templates for

-For template diversification in \ours post-training, we utilize GPT-o3 to generate 360 distinct prompt templates based on the seed template "Describe the image in detail."
+For template diversification in \ours post-training, we utilize GPT-o3 to generate 360 distinct prompt templates based on the seed template ``Describe the image in detail.''
+This diversification prevents the model from overfitting to a specific prompt format and ensures robust performance across various instruction phrasings.
 Below are representative examples from our template collection:

-\begin{itemize} \item "Provide a detailed description of the image." \item "What can you observe in this image?
-Please describe it comprehensively." \item "Analyze and describe the visual elements present in this image." \item "Give a thorough description of what you see in the image." \item "Examine the image carefully and provide a detailed account." \item "Describe the contents of this image in detail." \item "What does this image show?
-Please provide a comprehensive description." \item "Offer a detailed visual analysis of the image." \item "Describe all the visual elements you can identify in this image." \item "Provide an in-depth description of what is depicted in the image." \end{itemize}
+\begin{itemize} \item ``Provide a detailed description of the image.'' \item ``What can you observe in this image?
+Please describe it comprehensively.'' \item ``Analyze and describe the visual elements present in this image.'' \item ``Give a thorough description of what you see in the image.'' \item ``Examine the image carefully and provide a detailed account.'' \item ``Describe the contents of this image in detail.'' \item ``What does this image show?
+Please provide a comprehensive description.'' \item ``Offer a detailed visual analysis of the image.'' \item ``Describe all the visual elements you can identify in this image.'' \item ``Provide an in-depth description of what is depicted in the image.'' \end{itemize}

 The complete collection of 360 templates varies in linguistic structure, complexity, and prompting style while maintaining the core objective of triggering detailed image descriptions.